-Thus, these ten types of resources - material, financial, natural, geographical, psychological, cultural, social, and educational (education and skills) resources; health; and information - represent an attempt to holistically map aspects of the agency element of the systemic framework.

-However, it is important to recognise that this resourcebased agency can only be realised within the confines of and in systemic interaction with a given structure.
-This aspect of the Choice Framework will be analysed in the following section.
+Thus, these ten types of resources-material, financial, natural, geographical, health, educational, psychological, information, cultural, and social-represent an attempt to holistically map aspects of the agency element of the systemic framework.
+However, it is important to recognise that this resource-based agency can only be realised within the confines of and in systemic interaction with a given structure, as analysed next.

-D. Structure
+4.4 Structure

 Both the empowerment framework suggested by Alsop and Heinsohn and the SLF take into account not only individual agency, but also structures which aid or constrain this agency.
-Alsop and Heinsohn list "formal and informal laws, regulations, norms and customs" [62] as elements of this structure, while the DFID SLF includes these as laws and "culture" - the latter running the risk of being used as a kind of black box into which all locally specific aspects can be subsumed.
+Alsop and Heinsohn list 'formal and informal laws, regulations, norms and customs' (2005: 9) as elements of this structure, while the DFID SLF includes these as laws and 'culture'-the latter running the risk of being used as a kind of black box into which all locally specific aspects can be subsumed.
 The SLF includes not only laws, but also policies, institutions and processes.
-Rules, laws, norms and policies are embedded in, and often emanate from discourses, and hegemonic discourses can define the thinkspace in which policies, including ICT policies, can be conceived.
-Thus discourses are included as part of the structure element of the Choice Framework.
+There are also informal norms on the use of time and space, for example those deterring, in some contexts, young women from being in public bars at night and men from going into beauty salons.
+These are not formal but nevertheless can set clear limits to the choices an individual has.
+Rules, laws, formal and informal norms and policies are embedded in, and often emanate from discourses, and hegemonic discourses can define the thinkspace in which policies, including ICT policies, can be conceived.
+For example, subsidised service provision to rural areas would be embedded in a discourse of equal rights of access to information for all citizens.
+Thus discourses are included as a key part of the structure element of the Choice Framework.